kkwentus/audit_client_setup/README.md

 # audit_client_setup

-This is an example wrapper cookbook for how to set attributes necessary for Chef audit and chef-client wrapper cookbooks.
-These dependencies are defined in the metadata.rb and then the default recipes for both cookbooks are called after attributes are defined.
+This is an example wrapper cookbook for how to add the functionality of the Audit and Chef-client cookbooks into your runlist, aka node configuration.

+The dependencies for these 2 cookbooks are defined in the metadata.rb.
+The default recipes for both cookbooks are then called after attributes are defined.

 * It is recommended to run a "berks update" and then "berks upload --ssl-verify false" as best-practice to upload a wrapper cookbook such as this which may have many layers of dependencies